MurikiSaiSrinivas/SkinSync/readme.md

 - **Frameworks**: Android Studio, TensorFlow, Mediapipe
 - **APIs**: Google Gemini API, SerpApi

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contributing
 Feel free to submit issues and enhancement requests, or fork this repository to contribute.

----

-Let me know if you want to include additional details or make edits!